Dipper Pines

 Mason "Dipper" Pines is a fictional character and one of the two protagonists of the Disney Channel/Disney XD animated series Gravity Falls.
 The character is voiced by Jason Ritter, and is loosely based on the childhood of series creator Alex Hirsch.
-Beside his presence in the main series, he appears in the Gravity Falls mini-series "Dipper's Guide to the Unexplained", "Fixin' it with Soos", and "Mabel's Guide to Life", as well as the books Gravity Falls: Lost Legends and The Book of Bill.
+Beside his presence in the main series, he appears in the Gravity Falls mini-series "Dipper's Guide to the Unexplained", "Fixin' it with Soos", and "Mabel's Guide to Life", as well as the books Gravity Falls: Lost Legends, Gravity Falls: Journal 3, and The Book of Bill.

 Background

 The characters of Dipper and his sister Mabel are inspired by the childhood of series creator Alex Hirsch and his own twin sister, Ariel Hirsch.
 As a character, Dipper has been critically well received.
 He appears in various Gravity Falls merchandise, such as on clothing and in video games.

-The show's creator Alex Hirsch has stated, occasionally while Dipper is smart, he is still a kid.
+The show's creator Alex Hirsch has stated that while Dipper is smart, he is still a kid.
 In a 2013 Reddit AMA, Hirsch stated that:

 "Dipper's smart, but he's not a 'walking calculator'.
 There's a lot of kid shows featuring a character who is 'the brains.'
 Dipper is better academically & mathematically than Mabel, but he's also able to laugh at himself.
 He's a real kid.
 He has insecurities.
 He has things that he loves.
 I try not to pigeonhole these characters into 'ONE TYPE'.
 They lose their humanity if you do that.
 (Secret: Dipper's secretly jealous that Mabel's better socially than he is)."